WHL99/backend-challenge/README.md

     "devStart": "nodemon server.js"
   }
   ```
-- Visit Last FM wetsite https://www.last.fm/login?next=/api/account/create to create an account, then you will have an API_KEY.
+- Visit Last.fm wetsite https://www.last.fm/login?next=/api/account/create to create an account, then you will have an API_KEY.
 Paste this API_KEY into .env file.
 - Create ```.env``` file with the following variables:
   ```
   PORT